Rsync Command in Linux.

 With all that said, Rsync communication is plain clear text by default.

-This makes Rsync is vulnerable to the Man-in-the-middle attacks (MITM).
+This makes Rsync vulnerable to the Man-in-the-middle attacks (MITM).
 It doesn’t natively provide encryption of any of the data transferred over.

 The usual and smart workaround is to use the Secure Shell (SSH) protocol to tunnel Rsync communication.